xpresscodin/Advance-scheduler/README.md

 4. **Open the UI**:

+   - Admin sign-in: [http://localhost:3000/login.html](http://localhost:3000/login.html) (default credentials `admin` / `ChangeMe123!` – you’ll be asked to set a new password immediately).
    - Admin console: [http://localhost:3000](http://localhost:3000)
    - Intern availability portal: [http://localhost:3000/availability.html](http://localhost:3000/availability.html)

 The API and the static frontend are served from the same Node.js process.
 All data is persisted inside `server/data/store.json`.

+## Admin accounts

+- Sign in from `/login.html` using the credentials supplied by an existing admin.
+The bundled seed account is `admin` / `ChangeMe123!` and is forced to change its password on first login.
+- Create additional admins from the **Admin access** panel in the console.
+You can provide a temporary password or let the app generate one for you.
+- After five failed login attempts the “Forgot password?” link appears.
+Verifying the username/email combination issues a temporary password and flags the account to change it on next sign-in.
+- Use the change-password form in the console header whenever you need to rotate your own credentials.

 ## Intern availability portal